10 must-visit Gloucestershire farmers' markets

-Supporting local farmers and keeping food miles low, shop for fresh, seasonal, organic and free range produce, as well as arts, crafts and more, at our pick of must-visit farmers’ markets in Gloucestershire and the Cotswolds.
+Supporting local farmers and keeping food miles low, grab your tote bag and shop for fresh, seasonal, organic and free range produce, as well as arts, crafts and more, at SoGlos's pick of must-visit farmers’ markets in Gloucestershire and the Cotswolds.

 By Chloe Gorman | Published

-Support local producers and shop for fresh seasonal produce at SoGlos's choice of the best Gloucestershire farmers' markets.
+Support local producers and shop for fresh seasonal produce at SoGlos's choice of the best Gloucestershire farmers' markets – including The Kitchen Garden at Berkeley Castle.

-Whether you’re looking for seasonal fruit and veg for your family feasts, unique condiments and local cheeses to impress guests, or just fancy treating yourself to a homemade cake, Gloucestershire has an abundance of farmers’ markets just waiting to be explored.
+Whether you’re looking for seasonal fruit and veg for your family feasts, unique condiments and local cheeses to impress guests, or just fancy treating yourself to a homemade cake or a vase of freshly cut flowers, Gloucestershire has an abundance of farmers’ markets just waiting to be explored.

-With stallholders and farmers offering everything from locally-reared meats and organic fruit and veg, to craft beer, hot sauce and jam, there really is something to satisfy every food and drink connoisseur in SoGlos’s pick of the best Gloucestershire farmers’ markets to visit.
+With stallholders and farmers offering everything from locally reared meats and organic fruit and veg, to craft beer, hot sauce and jam, grab your canvas tote bag and check out SoGlos’s pick of the best Gloucestershire farmers’ markets to visit.

 Stroud farmers’ market